Better Call Saul is the movie industry's first attempt at portraying electrical sensitivity

 There are a lot of myths about how to cope with EHS floating around on today's social media.
 It is hard to know the difference.

 People are desperate and the doctors have little help to offer, so it is no wonder people seek out security blankets.
-The placebo affect can work on people with EHS just as it can for so many other illnesses.
+The placebo effect can work on people with EHS just as it can for so many other illnesses.
 There were several placebo devices available already in 2002.
 Unfortunately, this can make the illness itself look illegitimate to outsiders, such as the screenwriters.

 The best EHS scenes